ecmwf-ifs/loki/docs/source/transform.rst

   a control flow dependency but is crucial to capture as a dependency to enable annotating type information for inter-procedural analysis.

+Finally, :any:`ExternalItem` denotes items that the scheduler was unable to discover.
+The expected item type of the missing item is stored in :any:`ExternalItem.origin_cls`.
+When batch processing a transformation, the external items are ignored, unless the config option ``strict=True`` is enabled.
+In that case, an error will be issued when an external item is encountered that matches the ``item_filter`` that is provided by the transformation's manifest (in :any:`Transformation.item_filter`).

 To facilitate the creation of the dependency tree, every :any:`Item` provides two key properties: